alphagov/paas-cf/README.md

 Run the `create-cloudfoundry` pipeline.
 This configure and deploy CloudFoundry.

-Run `make dev showenv` to show environment information such as system URLs and Concourse password.
+Run `make dev showenv` to show environment information such as system URLs.

+Run `make dev credhub` to get access to the credhub credential store.

 This pipeline implements locking, to prevent two executions of the same pipelines to happen at the same time.
 More details